What to know about protecting your cat from bird flu

 Since 2022, more than 70 cats have contracted H5N1.
 Sykes notes that many were barn cats and drank milk from infected cattle: A study published last summer found that about half of the infected cats on a dairy farm in north Texas died from the virus.

-Last month the Oregon Department of Agriculture says that a house cat contracted the virus and then died after consuming a frozen turkey product made by raw pet food brand Northwest Naturals.
+Last month, the Oregon Department of Agriculture said that a house cat contracted the virus and then died after consuming a frozen turkey product made by raw pet food brand Northwest Naturals.
 It stated that "tests confirmed a genetic match between the virus in the raw and frozen pet food and the infected cat."

 After these and other instances of sickness among house cats, the U.S. Food and Drug Administration announced last week it is now requiring cat and dog food companies to update their safety plans to protect against bird flu.